apoorvaanand1998/apoorvaanand1998.github.io/_posts/2018-02-10-First_Attempt.md

 ---

 I know most of this is cliche and boring.
-Perhaps a bit unoriginal.
+Unoriginal.
 I'd understand if you felt second-hand embarrassment ([Fremdscham](https://en.wiktionary.org/wiki/Fremdscham "German word for second-hand embarrassment")).
 But, if you think there's something that can improved here, let me know! ~~Please don't be too harsh.~~